gravitational/teleport/rfd/0035-aws-node-join.md

 9. The auth server sends credentials to join the cluster.

 The above steps all occur within a single streaming gRPC request and only 1 attempt with a given challenge will be allowed.
+The complete request will have a 1 minute timeout.

 In order to create the signed requests, the node will need to have access to AWS credentials.
 As the `sts:GetCallerIdentity` request does not require any